 - Include in trauma-informed savasana for an extra layer of protection and comfort

-As I mentioned in the beginning, your root chakra is the birthplace of safety.
-Here are a few ways to work with chakras in your practice:
+As mentioned before, our root chakra is the energy center of safety.
+Below are a few ways to work with chakras in your practice:

 - Breathwork